 Last but not least, let’s talk about freezing agave nectar.
 While it’s definitely possible to freeze this sweetener, it’s difficult for me to find any use cases where freezing it would be helpful.
 The syrup has a very long shelf life, so freezing to extend it doesn’t really make sense.
 And since when using agave nectar we usually just pour a few drops here and there, having it as a block of ice doesn’t seem to be that great either.
 Either way, if for some reason you need to freeze agave nectar, use an ice cube tray so you can quickly thaw as much syrup as you need to.

 Image used under Creative Commons from Michelle Schrank

-How to Tell if Agave Nectar has Gone Bad?
+How to Tell if Agave Nectar Is Bad?

 Okay, you already know that the shelf life of agave nectar is pretty much indefinite.
 Just like the shelf life of tequila, that is made from the agave plant.
 However, if the agave nectar sits in the cabinet for years on end, some caution is advised.
 Before you use such a syrup, give it a quick exam.
 Check the inside of bottle for any signs of mold or contaminants, look at the color of the liquid, and give it a good sniff.
 If everything seems to be okay, taste a small amount.
 If it tastes okay, feel free to use it.
 Otherwise, throw it out.